minimuutti/minimuutti.github.io/en/blog/_posts/2017-01-27-dog-body-language-tail-dogs-state-of-mind.md

 ## Height of the tail

-You can't always compare tails' height with different dog breeds because every breed carries their tail differently when it's in a neutral position.
+You can't compare tails' height between different dog breeds because every breed carries their tail differently when it's in a neutral position.
 What you need to do is compare the height within the breed - is the tail higher or lower compared to the neutral tail carriage of that breed?

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACo9mpL9KOeFXXnFtkLPhGga/blogi/hannat1-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AABqZ96tda-A5bBquSELWlEAa/blogi/hannat1.jpg)